IBM/platinum-demos/docs/tech-sales-enablement-learning-to-ingest-data-into-ibm-concert-pipeline/demo-instructions.md

 <code class="code-block"> oc get serviceaccount pipeline -o yaml </code>

 In the output, we should see the github secret at the bottom and the container-registry secret in two places.
 The Concert secret is not shown here.

-Once all the secrets are created, we can begin creating our tekton tasks.

 **[Go to top](#top)**